 A Traditional IRA may also be used in connection with a Simplified Employee Pension Plan (SEP Plan) established by your employer (or by you if you are self-employed).
 In addition, if your SEP Plan was in effect on December 31, 1996 and permitted salary reduction contributions, you may elect to have your employer make salary reduction contributions.
 Several limitations on the amount that may be contributed apply.
-First, salary reduction contributions (for plans that are eligible) may not exceed \$17,500 in 2013 and thereafter.
-The limits will be adjusted periodically for cost of living increases after 2009.
+First, salary reduction contributions (for plans that are eligible) may not exceed \$14,000 in 2005, \$15,000 in 2006 and thereafter.
+The limits will be adjusted periodically for cost of living increases after 2006.
 Second, the combination of all contributions for any year (including employer contributions and, if your SEP Plan is eligible, salary reduction contributions) cannot exceed 25% of compensation.
-The 2013 compensation limit of \$255,000 is increased for 2014 to \$260,000 and will be adjusted periodically for cost of living increases.
+The compensation limit is \$200,000 and will be adjusted periodically for cost of living increases.
 A number of special rules apply to SEP Plans, including a requirement that contributions generally be made on behalf of all employees of the employer (including for this purpose a sole proprietorship or partnership) who satisfy certain minimum participation requirements.
 It is your responsibility and that of your employer to see that contributions in excess of normal IRA limits are made under and in accordance with a valid SEP Plan.

-If making a Traditional IRA contribution to a SEP IRA and if you are at least age 50 before the end of the plan year, you may make additional "catch-up" contributions in the amount of \$1,000 for 2009.
-Those "catch-up" contributions may be subject to future COLA increases in \$500 increments.
+If you are at least age 50 before the end of the plan year, you may make additional "catch-up" contributions in the amount of \$4,000 for 2005 and \$5,000 for 2006 through 2010.
+The "catch-up" amount will be adjusted periodically for cost of living increases after 2006.
+The "catch-up" amount is subject to reduction or other provisions for tax years after 2010.

-Please note that an IRS Model 5305-SEP Form must be provided to any participating employee in a Simplified Employee Pension Plan.
+Please note that an IRS Model 5305-SEP or 5305-SARSEP Form must be provided to any participating employee in a Simplified Employee Pension Plan.